WalkingDeceit/Zephyr-Library/README.md

 # Zephyr-Library (Python 2.7)
-Backend Library in Python for Zephyr Integration with custom applications!
+Backend Library in Python for Zephyr Integration with custom applications.

 The Library can be used to develop a custom client to Automate testcase creation, execution, Adding description, creating cycles/Phases in SDLC, Assign the created